Meet the Publications - Event details

 Location: Library Lanai

 Stop by to chat with Kanilehua and Hohonu, two of UH Hilo's student-based magazines!
-You can learn more about getting involved and submitting your work.
+You can learn more about getting involved and how to submit your work.

 Food and beverages will be served while supplies last.